BA (Hons) MCLIP

 As the school’s Librarian, Samantha oversees NSCD’s library and archive provision.
-Her primary role is to oversee the management of this provision, ensuring students and staff have access to a range of appropriate physical and online resources and facilitate the use of the service – via induction, tutorials and as a gateway to services beyond NSCD.
+Her primary role is the management of this provision, ensuring students and staff have access to a range of appropriate physical and online resources and to facilitate the use of the service – via induction, tutorials and as a gateway to services beyond NSCD.

 Samantha is a graduate of Leeds Metropolitan University and a chartered member of CILIP the library & information association.

 Samantha has worked as the school’s Librarian since July 1997, taking on responsibilities at CDD level in 2010.
 In 2013 Samantha oversaw the development and implementation of the NSCD Media Archive which allows students and staff to view assessments, student and visiting artist performances and off-air recordings online.

 Samantha held the role of CDD Library Advisor and OpenAthens Administrator for over 12 years (2010-2022) and enjoyed working across the Conservatoire to develop centralised resources for students and staff across a range of performance subject areas, co-ordinating the provision of shared online resources.
 She also managed OpenAthens provision and co-ordinated/chaired the library group for the Conservatoire.

 As part of her Librarianship training, she was lucky enough to complete a placement at the BUFVC (British Universities Film & Video Council).
 The passionate individuals she worked with at the BUFVC sparked a desire to work in a specialised/arts library in the HE sector and a career long interest in facilitating access to audio visual resources.